 Too Many Light Bulbs?
 Here's How to Choose the Right One

-Discover essential factors to consider when selecting the perfect light bulb for your needs.
+Discover the key factors to consider when selecting the perfect light bulb for your needs.

 Select options and limit the number of products

-The bulb type determines the technology used in light bulbs, affecting energy efficiency, lifespan, and light quality.
-Choosing the right bulb type is crucial for optimizing energy use, achieving desired lighting effects, and ensuring compatibility with fixtures.
+Bulb type determines the technology used to produce light, affecting energy efficiency, lifespan, and light quality.
+Choosing the right bulb type is essential for optimizing lighting conditions, reducing energy costs, and ensuring environmental sustainability.

 Popular options (you can select more than one)